RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 It is possible that a cloud provider will be unable to handle an increased load during contingency situations where all its customers are demanding additional resources far beyond their usual contracted rate.
 While this is unlikely (many cloud providers, especially the major operators in the market, have resources that greatly exceed any possible demand by their customers), it could conceivably occur if a significant number of customers experience an immediate and dramatic need for capacity, such as during a major BC/DR event (a region-wide natural disaster or a physical attack on a city).
 This is not something that would affect an on-premise solution; your organization’s data center is not affected by others’ demand for resources (although the on-premise environment may be affected by the same contingency that causes cloud resource exhaustion, of course).
 All the other options portray risks faced by both cloud and on-premise environments.

-### Question # 86 - Where is isolation failure probably least likely to pose a significant risk?
+### [important] Question # 86 - Where is [isolation failure] probably [least] likely to pose a significant risk?
 A. Public cloud
 B. Private cloud
 C. PaaS environment
 D. SaaS environment
 Answer: B.

-Guest escape (a malicious user leaving the confines of a VM and able to access other VMs on the same machine) is less likely to occur and to have a significant impact in an environment provisioned for and used by a single customer.
+[important] **Guest escape (a malicious user leaving the confines of a VM and able to access other VMs on the same machine) is less likely to occur and to have a significant impact in an environment provisioned for and used by a single customer**.

 In a public cloud, this is more likely and would be more significant, so option A is incorrect.

 The service model doesn’t specifically dictate the likelihood of occurrence or impact (both PaaS and IaaS could be in a private or public cloud, which is the more important factor), so both options C and
 D are incorrect.